IvanGoNa/MiniDeflate/README.md

 For the moment the list below is implemented:
 - **LZ77 compression**
 - **LZ77 decompression**
-- **MiniDeflate to compress any file**: It will generate a binary file named `output.lz77`
+- **mini_deflate to compress any file**: It will generate a binary file named `output.lz77`
-- **MiniDeflate to decompress `output.lz77`:** It generates a Markdown file named `dec.md`.
+- **mini_deflate to decompress `output.lz77`:** It generates a Markdown file named `dec.md`.
-- **MiniDeflate can be used with a Command-line interface with argparse**
+- **mini_deflate can be used with a Command-line interface with argparse**
-- **testLZ77**: A simple test to ensure LZ77 compression and decompression works well with simple strings converted to bytes.
+- **test_lz77**: A simple test to ensure LZ77 compression and decompression works well with simple strings converted to bytes.
-- **testRecovery**: A simple test to ensure compression and decompression works well with real markdown files.
+- **test_recovery**: A simple test to ensure compression and decompression works well with real markdown files.

 > ⚠️ **Warning:** This means compression and decompression is only fully implemented for text files and only using LZ77 algorithm.

-> 🧪 **Test note - testRecovery:** This tests only ensures that a file that has been compressed and decompressed is identical to the original one.
-Usage: `python -m tests.testRecovery 'filename'`
+> 🧪 **Test note - test_Recovery:** This tests only ensures that a file that has been compressed and decompressed is identical to the original one.
+Usage: `python -m tests.test_recovery 'filename'`

 ## How to use MiniDeflate